trevthedev777/Liseth-Spanish-School/README.md

 ## Features

+## Whatsapp Connect

+Using the whatsapp business API, a user can connect by clicking on the fixed `Whatsapp Icon` on the screen and they will be redirected to the app using either their mobile phones or computers

 ### Contact Form

 The Website has very few features at the moment, however it does allow the user to send a request for contact using a form that has Javascript validation